FineRedMist/jenkins-shared-library-groovy/README.md

 # JenkinsLibrarySample

 This is a sample library that factors out common functionality for building C# projects for [jenkins-project-sample-dotnet](https://github.com/FineRedMist/jenkins-project-sample-dotnet)

+# Revisiting Objectives

+I have read [DRY Gone Bad--Bespoke Company Frameworks](https://aaronstannard.com/dry-gone-bad-bespoke-company-framework/), and I am rethinking my approach for this to decouple the project into smaller components.
+A couple of other factors are also motivating this thinking.
+Moving this functionality into a Jenkins plugin would facilitate a greater degree of functionality, and in particular, the opportunity to more easily build tests around this script (or eventually, script components).
+Though honestly, I'm not enthusiastic about Jenkins and some of the strange issues I've encountered.

+# Configuration

 The script is driven by a Configuration.json that is in the root of the repository.
 The expected values are:
 * Version: Typically a x.y.z version (trailing zeroes optional).